Creating and configuring a Spack-Manager Project

 However, setting up automatic detection is simple and highly configurable for each project and each machine.

-To add detection a project must have a python file named find-[project].py
+To add detection a project must have a python file named find-[project].py in the top-level directory of the project (exawind-demo in this example).

-that takes a string with the machine name and returns
+find-[project].py needs to have a method named detector that takes a string with the machine name and returns

-depending on if the current machine meets the criteria for that name.
+True or False depending on if the current machine meets the criteria for that name.

 import sys